GargoilXD/Task-Management-System/README.md

    ```
 3. Build the project using Java:
    ```
-   javac Main.java
+   javac Main.Main.java
    ```

 ### Running the Application
 To run the application, execute the following command:
 ```
-java Main
+java Main.Main
 ```

 ## Usage Instructions for Task Management System

 ## Getting Started
 1. **Run the Application**:
-    - Compile and run the `Main.java` file.
+    - Compile and run the `Main.Main.java` file.
 This will start the application and display the login menu.

 2. **Login**:
     - Enter your username and password to log in.
 If you are an admin user, you will have additional privileges.

-## Main Features
+## Main.Main Features
 ### User Management
 - **Create User**: Admin users can create new users (both admin and regular).
 - **Assign Tasks**: Admin users can assign tasks to regular users.